 In 1999, Sehgal worked with a dance collective in Belgium and developed a piece, a series of movements performed in twenty different dance styles, from Nijinsky to Balanchine to Cunningham, and so forth.
 The piece last 55 minutes as the artist danced completely naked on an empty stage.

 For Polish visual artist, filmmaker and photographer Artur Żmijewski’s video Blindly, he asked a group of blind people to make paintings.
 Is this art?
 A number of his works have been controversial.
-Check out this article: http://www.nytimes.com/2009/11/30/arts/design/30zmijewski.html?_r=0 And The Daily Beast comments:
+Read this article: http://www.nytimes.com/2009/11/30/arts/design/30zmijewski.html?_r=0.
+And The Daily Beast comments: